MolClustPy/MolClustPy.github.io/pages/PackageQuickstart.md

 It will provide step-by-step guide to modifying inputs and analyzing outputs of cluster formation while using the package.

 <b> You can check [MolClustPy Jupyter Notebook DEMO](DEMO_MolClustPy.md) for an example of how the package is used. </b>

+### Common Error Identification
+- An error can occur involving Bionetgen due to version control issues when running the package so it is best to pip uninstall bionetgen then pip install bionetgen in order to prevent the error from occuring.

+AttributeError: module 'bionetgen' has no attribute 'bngmodel'